Managing forests in the Congo Basin sustainably

 Title: Sustainable forest management in the Congo Basin

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Burundi, Cameroon, Central African Republic, Chad, Democratic Republic of Congo, Gabon, Equatorial Guinea, Republic of Congo, Rwanda, Sao Tome and Príncipe

-Lead executing agency: Commission of Central African Forests (COMIFAC)
+Lead executing agency: Central African Forests Commission (COMIFAC)

-The Commission of Central African Forests (COMIFAC) is able to fulfil its strategic and operational tasks effectively.
+The Central African Forestry Commission (COMIFAC) is able to carry out its strategic and operational tasks effectively.

-COMIFAC and its executive secretariat are mandated to establish the conditions for the implemen-tation of the Convergence Plan.
-GIZ has been supporting COMIFAC in this since 2002.
-The current project cooperates closely with the COMIFAC executive secretariat, and focuses on five key areas of activity:
+COMIFAC and its Executive Secretariat are tasked with creating the conditions for implementing the Convergence Plan.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been supporting COMIFAC since 2002.
+The current project works closely with the COMIFAC Executive Secretariat and focuses on two key themes: biodiversity conservation and forest governance.

 - Organisational development of COMIFAC